 This is a straightforward hot process soap recipe that will give you between eight and ten good-sized bars.
 It includes just four relatively common soap making oils, including coconut oil, olive oil, castor oil, and lush mango butter.
 You’ll also melt half of the mango butter and add it after trace as a superfatting oil.
 This step makes all the difference in how the soap feels when you use it—a creamy yet well-lathering bar of soap perfect for hands, body, and even face.

 The vast majority of the soap recipes that I share include instructions using the cold-process method.
 I’ve even recently released a comprehensive Guide to Natural Soapmaking that focuses on making soap from scratch in that way.
-In many ways, hot-process can be very similar to cold-process in that you combine oils and a lye solution and help them saponify – in other words, to become soap.
+In many ways, hot-process can be very similar to cold process in that you combine oils and a lye solution and help them saponify – in other words, to become soap.

 In standard cold-process soapmaking, saponification is mainly complete in the first 48 hours, but it can take up to a month to finish.
-The exception being handmade dish soap, which you can technically use after two days.
-However, if you use cold-process body soap before the cure time is up, then it can feel harsh on your skin, or not have the bubbles and lather that it could have if you wait for the 28-cure time to complete.
+The exception is handmade dish soap, which you can technically use after two days.
+However, if you use cold-process body soap before the cure time is up, then it can feel harsh on your skin, or not have the bubbles and lather that it could have if you wait for the minimum 28-cure time to complete.

 Simple Hot Process Soap Recipe

 I’ve created this simple hot process soap recipe for beginners, including experienced cold-process soap makers.
 Many people who have been making cold-process for years feel a bit daunted by the idea of cooking soap in a slow cooker.
 The instructions and explanations I provide will make the transition more comfortable and help to answer your questions.